 Prolific director Paul Tanter (Age Of The Living Dead, Kill Ratio) jumped on that trend in 2017 with Once Upon A Time At Christmas.
 It wasn’t particularly well-received but somebody must have liked it.
 Or at least enough people watched it that we now have The Nights Before Christmas making its world premiere at this year’s edition of Blood In The Snow.

-Picking up a year after the original, Courtney (Keegan Chambers) has relocated and gone into hiding after surviving the killings.
+Picking up a year after the original, Courtney (Keegan Chambers, The Final Ride) has relocated and gone into hiding after surviving the killings.
 Her dad shows up since she’s apparently so scared of being found she won’t answer their calls.
 Failing to persuade her to return home for the holidays he heads back alone.
-Seeing an axe-wielding Santa standing in the road he swerves and ends up in the ditch.
+Seeing an ax-wielding Santa standing in the road he swerves and ends up in the ditch.
 And shortly after that, dead.

 Making the connection the FBI sends Agent Parker (Kate Schroder) to investigate.
 She and her team find “NAUGHTY” written in blood in the snow.
 It’s now official Santa (Simon Phillips, The Last Scout, Gehenna: Where Death Lives) and Mrs. Claus (Sayla de Goede) are back.
 And they still have Jennifer (Shannon Cotter) and her mother in their sights.
 Can the feds stop them this time?
 Or will this become a trilogy?

 I haven’t seen the first film so I can’t say if this is an improvement.
 But I can’t imagine it could be a lot worse and still warrant a sequel.
 The Nights Before Christmas is as generic as it gets slasher.
 There’s an attempt to justify some of the killings this time.
 But when the film starts with somebody dousing folk with gasoline and setting them on fire it’s hard to make them appear sympathetic later.